 Can I surcharge PayPal payments?

-Yes.
-To ensure merchants are given a reasonable opportunity to recover the costs of accepting payments online, we’ve aligned with the Reserve Bank of Australia’s (RBA) new card scheme surcharging standard.
+To ensure that merchants are given a reasonable opportunity to recover the costs of accepting payments online, we’ve aligned with the Reserve Bank of Australia’s (RBA) new card scheme surcharging standard.

-If you choose to, you can surcharge up to the average fee you’re charged per transaction by PayPal over a 12 month period.
+If you choose to, you can surcharge up to the amount you pay PayPal to receive a transaction as a percentage of your total price.
 However, we don’t recommend you do surcharge your customers.
 Adding a surcharge can significantly increase your abandonment rates and, in turn, your ability to grow your online business.

 Any surcharge you apply may only be expressed as a percentage of the sale total, not a fixed dollar amount.